 25. Regina, Saskatchewan – 15.39% Irish

-If you’re in Regina this year for St. Patty’s Day, the Bushwakker Brewpub is, hands down, the place to be for all of your celebrations.
+If you’re in Regina this year for St. Patty’s Day, the Bushwakker Brewpub is the hands down place to be for all of your celebrations.
 Featuring Guinness, shamrock lagers, traditional Irish food, dancing, and live music.
 Need more reason?
 Head Brewer Michael Gaetz will also be tapping a “firkin” of their ever-popular Irish stout.

 26. Medicine Hat, Alberta – 15.29% Irish

 The best place to celebrate St. Patrick’s Day in Medicine Hat is also one of the newest!
-All you have to do is head to the Lucky Goat, where they will be having their official grand opening party on, you guessed it, St. Patrick’s Day.
-Drinks, food, and apparently you could even win a trip to Las Vegas, too!
+All you have to do is head to the Lucky Goat.
+Drinks, food, and fun will be had at one of the contenders for the Medicine Hat News Best of the Best Awards!

 27. Saskatoon, Saskatchewan – 14.75% Irish